puppipay/blue011documentation/README.md

-# Message based Blockchain Payment Solution (BLUE011)
+# Message contract based Blockchain Payment Solution (BLUE011)

-A message based payment solution using DASH blockchain.
+A message contract based payment solution using DASH blockchain.
 It can be used by calling a REST-api.

 It can be used with loyalty coupons, where the **COUPONS** can be issued with money present in coupon protected by a **PIN** .
 The receiver of coupon can accept payment in his wallet by providing the **PIN**.